San Luis, Arizona: Education

-The city of San Luis is served by Gadsden Elementary School District #32, Yuma Union High School District #70, Harvest Preparatory Academy, PPEP TEC High Schools, Arizona Western College and Arizona State University.
-The elementary schools are: Gadsden Elementary, Rio Colorado Elementary, Arizona Desert Elementary, Ed Pastor Elementary, Cesar Chavez Elementary, and Desert View Elementary, San Luis Middle School and Southwest Jr. High.
-All the Gadsden elementary schools are Performing Plus Schools as identified by the state of Arizona rating system.
-Only Gadsden Elementary School is at the performing level.
+The city of San Luis is served by Gadsden Elementary School District #32, Somerton Elementary School District, and Yuma Union High School District #70.
+Harvest Preparatory Academy and PPEP TEC High Schools operate charter schools in San Luis.
+Arizona Western College operates a campus in San Luis.

+The Gadsden Elementary School District elementary schools are: Rio Colorado Elementary, Arizona Desert Elementary, Ed Pastor Elementary, Cesar Chavez Elementary, and Desert View Elementary, San Luis Middle School and Southwest Jr. High.
+All the Gadsden elementary schools in San Luis are Performing Plus Schools as identified by the state of Arizona rating system.
+The Somerton School District operates Sun Valley Elementary School in eastern San Luis and buses some students to schools outside of town.

 San Luis High School, part of the Yuma Union High School District, serves over 2,000 high school students from the Gadsden Elementary District.
-Harvest Preparatory Academy is a new addition to San Luis, which opened its doors in August 2009.
+Harvest Preparatory Academy opened its doors in August 2009.

 Students in the 7th and 8th grades enroll in college courses through Arizona Western College with many students successfully completing college pre-calculus in the eighth grade.
 Gadsden students also attend various universities throughout the country during the summer in cooperation with Johns Hopkins University.
 In 2011, over 140 students qualified for university courses.
 In 2010, Gadsden students earned over $200,000 in college scholarships.
 In 2011, 21 students in 5th and 6th grades also qualified for summer university coursework.
 Gadsden Elementary School District serves over 5,000 pre-school through eighth students and is known for its marching band, jazz band and mariachi.
 The district has been recognized for 7th and 8th grade students taking the college level ACT college entrance examination.
 Arizona State University provides undergraduate and graduate education certification and degree program in partnership with Gadsden Elementary School District at Southwest Junior High.